 2. It’s not all about business

 Just like when you network face-to-face, don’t make all of your conversations about business.
-For your employees who have individual accounts on social media they can expand your companies presence on social media to areas you might not have thought of.
+According to MLMcompanies.org, your employees who have individual accounts on social media can expand your companies presence on social media to areas you might not have thought of.

 When I was first approached about getting involved on twitter, I was encouraged to think of how best to market myself and to use my account as a semi social, semi professional tool.
 There were many professionals already using twitter when I first came onto the scene, but I found that the accounts I really liked and looked forward to seeing updates from, were the accounts that would showed some humor and personality to them.
 Because of this I was also more encouraged to read the articles they posted.
 When you only have 140 characters it’s hard to differentiate yourself.